Blog

 Tip #1.
 Choose the right tools

-The variety of test automation tools is vast, ranging from free and open to fee-based and customized.
-If picking the wrong one, it may negatively affect QA processes, requiring more time and money for testing or even re-starting all procedures from scratch.
+The variety of test automation tools is vast, ranging from free and open-source to fee-based and customized.
+Choosing the wrong one may negatively affect QA processes, requiring more time and money for testing or even re-starting all procedures from scratch.

 Tip #2.
 Onboard the experts with the required skillset